1981 South Korean presidential election: Electoral College election

-By region
+By province and city

 Electoral College vote

 In order to be elected, a candidate had to receive the vote of over 50% of the incumbent members of the Electoral College.
 Of the 5,277 electors who were elected on 11 February and had not been removed from office (one member was removed in Busan), this meant 2,639 votes were needed to win.
 Sitting president Chun Doo-hwan was re-elected by a landslide on 25 February with 4,755 votes, 90.11% of the total possible.
 However, the DJP's supermajority in the electoral college meant Chun's election was all but assured.

-By region
+By province and city

 Aftermath

 The term of the newly elected president officially began on the day the electoral votes were cast and counted, 25 February.
 The inauguration ceremony took place on 3 March.
 This marked the official beginning of the Fifth Republic of Korea, a dictatorial regime that lasted until democratization in 1988.